machinekoder/pickit-docs/docs/documentation/detection/teach/explaining-the-teach-detection-parameters.rst

 .. image:: /assets/images/Documentation/Teach-pick-frame.png

+.. _matching-tolerance:

 Matching tolerance
 ^^^^^^^^^^^^^^^^^^

 If the distance between a detected scene point and a point of your model is below this position tolerance value, then this scene point will confirm the model point.
-This parameter has a big impact on the scoring of the :ref:`Minimum-matching-score`.
+This parameter has a big impact on the scoring of the :ref:`minimum-matching-score`.

 The following guide will help you find a good value for this parameter, :ref:`how-to-matching-parameters`.

 .. image:: /assets/images/Documentation/Teach-matching-tolerance.png

-.. _Minimum-matching-score:
+.. _minimum-matching-score:

 Minimum matching score
 ^^^^^^^^^^^^^^^^^^^^^^